Why Elkera is the right expert to elicit your software requirements

 Elkera applies an agile, incremental planning process that is designed to reduce risks for both parties and provide certainty for each stage of the planning work.

-The first major step in Elkera’s approach is to conduct the preliminary planning assessment described earlier.
+The first major step in Elkera’s approach is to conduct the preliminary scoping assessment described earlier.

-Elkera’s planning process for medium to large projects is described in the following diagram:
+Elkera’s structured approach for medium to large projects is described in the following diagram:

 Elkera’s software planning process, with Introduction and 4 main stages, each describing purpose, duration and deliverables.